 It may come as a surprise that the first review I post following the changeup of this blog is the Last Jedi.
-I’ve written plenty about it, but I feel obligated to dissect this movie and its relation to the Force Awakens and the other preceding movies.
+I feel obligated to dissect this movie and its relation to the Force Awakens and the other preceding movies.
 This review will focus more on character, plot, setting and how it relates to Star Wars lore.
 But first, let us start where the Force Awakens left us.
 Although Abrams played it safe and did a glorified ‘A New Hope’.
 The Force Awakens still manages to capture the essence of Star Wars.
 It’s not perfect but it is enjoyable.
-Unfortunately, it too is riddled with badly conceived plot plots and characterisation.
-The Force Awakens left us with a lot of unanswered questions such as;
+Unfortunately, TFA is riddled with badly conceived plot plots and characterisation.
+It ultimately left us with a lot of unanswered questions such as;

 Who is Rey?
 And who were her parents?

 Who is Snoke?